mintusarker/-learning-platform-side-client/README.md

 * This site is a learning programming website .

-* This Project are contain blogs, FAQ.
+* This Project is contain blogs, FAQ.

-* This projects are also completed by bootstraps, react bootstrap, react router, react icon, vanilla Css, react etc.
+* This project is also completed by bootstraps, react bootstrap, react router, react icon, vanilla CSS, react etc.

-* This project have different pages like login, register, courses, details etc.
+* This project has different pages like login, register, courses, details etc.

-* Using three type of login method like email-password based, with Google, with Github.
+* Using three types of login method like email-password based, with Google, with Github.

-* This projects responsive for mobile and desktop.
+* This project is responsive for mobile and desktop.

 Live website Link : [https://learning-platform-b21f0.web.app/](https://learning-platform-b21f0.web.app/)